 More than half of states give people the right to an attorney at court hearings if the person may face jail time for failure to pay a fine, fee, surcharge, or assessment.
-Alabama provides a right to counsel in some circumstances, but it does not provide a right to counsel in every case in which a person may be incarcerated for failure to pay or to appear.xiii
+Arkansas provides such a right to counsel. ^{xiii}